gotnone/adpro_chk/README.md

    file
 6. Tasks with a duplicate name in the `tasks/*.rll` files

+## Automatic Repair of Corrupt .adpro Files

+Warning: This is extremely experimental *USE AT YOUR OWN RISK*.

+Make sure that you are working on a backup of the corrupted .adpro file.
+The repair functionality should make an in memory copy of the corrupted .adpro file and manipulate that copy.
+The authors of adpro_chk assume no liability for your use of this experimental feature.

+Using the command line option `--fix output_file_name.adpro` will attempt to fix a corrupt file.

+Currently implemented fixes:

+- Duplicate Task Fix: This will rename a duplicate task, using the existing `<taskName>` and appending an `_1` or the next available integer.
+- Duplicate Node Fix: This will rename a duplicate entry in the Task Management List, using the existing `<nodeName>` and appending `_1` or the next available integer.
+- Duplicate Pgm Fix: This will rename a duplicate Task Program using the existing `<pgmName>` value and appending an `_1` or the next available integer.

 ## How to run

 `adpro_chk your_productivity_project.adpro`

+or

+`adpro_chk your_productivity_project.adpro --fix your_fixed_project.adpro`

 ## Example Output